fogonwater/simple-color-extract/README.md

 pip3 install -r requirements.txt --ignore-installed
 ```

-Note the ignore-installed flag -- colorgram has on occasion not installed properly to a virtualenv without it for me.
+Note the `ignore-installed` flag as colorgram has on occasion not installed properly to a virtualenv without it for me.

 # Running the app